IDS-V-Hieult/ids_begin/01_SQLAgent/ConverseSqlAgent/README.md

 	- DynamoDB (com.amazonaws..dynamodb)
 	- Secrets Manager (com.amazonaws..secretsmanager)

+6. Deploy an EC2 instance as a bastion host:
+   - Use Amazon Linux 2023 AMI
+   - Place in public subnet with Elastic IP
+   - Configure security group for SSH access
+   - Ensure it can connect to RDS in private subnet

-4. Ensure the Lambda execution role has permissions for:
+7. Ensure the Lambda execution role has permissions for:
 	- Bedrock Converse and the Claude 3 Sonnet
 	- DynamoDB table for use with the agent
 	- Secrets Manager key to store the RDS credentials

-5. Ensure Lambda has the following environment variables:
+8. Ensure Lambda has the following environment variables:
 	- DynamoDbMemoryTable (advtext2sql_memory_tb)
 	- BedrockModelId (anthropic.claude-3-sonnet-20240229-v1:0)

-6. Ensure that Lambda/VPC endpoints/RDS security groups allow communication
+9. Ensure that Lambda/VPC endpoints/RDS security groups allow communication
-7. Use the Lambda test function to test the setup.
+10. Use the Lambda test function to test the setup.

 ### Security Best Practices for Production